Jamesbarford/easy-json/README.md

 * High level api jq-like for selecting properties from the parsed JSON.
 * Fast.
 Uses SIMD 2 (for skipping whitespace).
 * Differentiate between `ints` and `floats`
+* Arena allocator - freeing is O(1)

 Easy JSON is a lightweight and fast JSON parser with an emphasis on ease of use for parsing and accessing properties in the parsed JSON.
 I was wanting something that had a small surface area, solid error handling and a `jq` like syntax for simplifying accessing properties off JSON.

+The memory is allocated using an arena, including strings, this means if you need a string to exist past the lifetime of the struct you will need to call something like `strdup`.
+The arena minimises the number of allocations needed to create the `json` struct and simplifies freeing the memory at the cost of almost certainly over allocating memory.
+Calling `jsonToString` or `jsonGetStrerror` _does_ return a string allocated by `malloc` thus needs to be freed.

 The is error handling and reporting suitable for use with multiple threads as The error state is unique per parsed JSON.
 Thus if you are parsing mulitple